ballerina-platform/ballerina-distribution/examples/http-basic-rest-service/http_basic_rest_service.md

 # REST service - Basic

-Ballerina supports writing RESTful with its first-class service and resource concepts.
+Ballerina supports writing RESTful services with its first-class service and resource concepts.
 The `accessor-name`, `service/resource name`, `data binding`, `path`, and `query` parameter support help to write meaningful APIs.
-The sample depicts the way of writing `GET` and `POST` resources.
+The sample depicts the way of writing the `GET` and `POST` resources.

 ::: code http_basic_rest_service.bal :::